ShuLaPy/shulapy.github.io/content/blog/serverless_plugin.md

 # Let's build something

-Now that you've got the basics down, let's create something practical.
-We'll enhance the serverless capabilities by adding a `get-stack` command.
-This command will allow us to retrieve information about a stack using the AWS describeStacks command.
+Now that you know the basics, let's do something practical.
+We'll add more to enhance the serverless capabilities of our tools by adding a `get-stack` command.
+This way, we can retrieve information about the stack via the AWS describeStacks command.

-To start, we'll create a class and include a provider for AWS.
-Then, we'll add a custom command with a lifecycle event.
+First, we will create a class and include a provider for AWS.
+Then, we will add a custom command with a life cycle event.

-The `serverless` parameter grants access to all the methods provided by Serverless.
-You can learn more about its capabilities in the official documentation.
+The `serverless` parameter grants you access to all the methods provided by Serverless.
+Refer to the official documentation for other capabilities.

 ```javascript
 class MyServerlessPlugin {